netsensei/angular-br-liveboards/README.md

 ### What is this?

-So you want to add a Belgian Rail Liveboard with real time information to your app?
-This project packs a directive that does just that.
+So you want to add a Belgian Rail Liveboard with real time departure information to your app?
+This project packs an [Angular](http://angularjs.org) directive that does just that.

 ### How to use?

-Add the br-liveboards data attribute to any element in your Angular templates:
+Use this directive in your Angular templates:

 ```
 <div br-liveboards>
 ```

+The above tag will show a dropdown of all the available stations in the iRail API.
+After selecting a station, the liveboard will be retrieved and dipslayed.

-You don't want to the liveboard of a specific station?
+You want to display the liveboard of a specific station?
 Can do!
+Add the ```station```
+attribute:

 ```
 <div br-liveboards station="'Antwerp Central'">